 In order to maintain a sense of structure within such a massive and sprawling project, it's been important from the start to keep it driven by a defined criteria meant to keep the quality of each redesign consistent.
-After all, I wanted to ensure that the changes I proposed had some sort of rhyme or reason to them, rather than simply being things I thought were cool at the time.
+After all, I wanted to ensure that the changes I proposed had some sort of rhyme or reason to them, rather than simply being things I thought were cool at the moment.
 These criteria have evolved over time, but they initially looked something like this:

 Holism & Readability